helpshift/helpshift-android-sdkx-example/README.md

 ## Building the project

 Please follow these steps to build the app:
-* Enter your install credentials in `helpshift-sdkx-example/installCreds.gradle` file.
+* Update your Helpshift App credentials in `helpshift-sdkx-example/installCreds.gradle` file.
 To get your Helpshift app credentials please check [here](https://developers.helpshift.com/sdkx_android/getting-started/#start-using).
 * FCM push notification is already integrated in the example app but we have provided a dummy `google-services.json` file.
      * You can configure FCM by providing your own `google-services.json` file at `helpshift-sdkx-example/app/google-services.json`.
      * You can then provide the FCM API Key in Helpshift Dashboard as mentioned [here](https://developers.helpshift.com/sdkx_android/notifications/#push-via-helpshift)